CTC (TV station): 1980s – From Super 7 to Channel 10

 In 1987 the Broadcasting (Ownership and Control) Act replaced the Two TV Station rule – which had capped ownership of Metropolitan TV stations at two – with a 60% Reach rule.
 This would pave the way for major changes in television ownership in Australia as the three television networks expanded beyond Sydney and Melbourne, buying their affiliates in other capitals.
-At the time Kerry Stokes owned ADS 7 in Adelaide, CTC 7 in Canberra and had just won the licence for NEW 10 in Perth.
-Stokes had planned to buy the Seven Network from John Fairfax & Sons which would have seen CTC align with ATN 7 in Sydney and HSV 7 in Melbourne.
+At the time Kerry Stokes owned ADS in Adelaide, CTC in Canberra and had just won the licence for NEW in Perth.
+Stokes had planned to buy the Seven Network from John Fairfax & Sons which would have seen CTC align with ATN in Sydney and HSV in Melbourne.
 Stokes offered $100 million more than rival Christopher Skase for Seven, but was ultimately unsuccessful.

 Not able to build a metropolitan television network and with the costs associated with regional television aggregation looming, Stokes decided to sell.
-On 7 August 1987 Kerry Stokes sold CTC to Northern Star Holdings, owners of Network Ten along with ADS Adelaide and the licence for NEW Perth.
-In Adelaide, ADS 7 swapped frequencies later that year with SAS 10.
+On 7 August 1987, Kerry Stokes sold CTC to Northern Star Holdings, owners of Network Ten along with ADS Adelaide and the licence for NEW Perth.
+In Adelaide, ADS swapped frequencies later that year with Adelaide's then-Ten affiliate, SAS.
 CTC was already broadcasting on VHF 10 in the Tuggeranong Valley, Cooma and Goulburn (around a third of the potential audience), so a swap to VHF 10 wasn't viable.
 CTC would continue to be known as Capital 7 for another 18 months.

 In 1988, CTC's programming began to evolve closer to Ten stations while still airing content from all three networks.
 In January Nine's Today Show was replaced with Network Ten's Good Morning Australia.
 Perhaps in an attempt to ingratiate local viewers lamenting the loss of the Today Show, on Monday 22 February, hosts Kerri-Anne Kennerley and Tim Webster broadcast a full episode of Good Morning Australia live from the front of New Parliament House in Canberra.
 At this time the half hour evening news was re-branded Eyewitness News.
 In September Eyewitness News launched a new a one-hour bulletin, bringing it in to line with the rest of the network.

 At the same time CTC was preparing its launch in the Illawarra.
 Premises had been leased in Wollongong and a sales office and newsroom were being established.
-Capital 7 though would not be an appropriate name for the station; CTC wasn't going to supply Seven Network programming afterall so retaining the channel 7 moniker would have presented an anomaly.
+Capital 7 though would not be an appropriate name for the station; CTC wasn't going to supply Seven Network programming after all, so retaining the channel 7 moniker would have presented an anomaly.
 By the end of 1988 the news was branded Ten News and with that the station name Capital 7 disappeared and Capital Television had arrived; CTC's new identity emulated that of its new sister stations TEN Sydney, ATV Melbourne, TVQ Brisbane, ADS Adelaide and NEW Perth.
 The X logo was adopted denominated with Capital Television in place of TEN used for the other network stations.
 Network promos remained branded as TEN and the station began to be known locally as 'Capital 10'.